 Last month Eachine announced two new entry-level drones, this E33W and another one with foldable arms.
-When it comes to beginners I always recommend to start with small and inexpensive multi-rotors.
+When it comes to beginners I always recommend starting with small and inexpensive multi-rotors.

-Eachine E33 is offered in two variants, one without camera and one with WiFi FPV camera.
-Surely, for extra $12, the fact that you can record the journey of your flights and also display the Eachine E33W’s live-video feed on your smartphone is a nice feature.
+Eachine E33 is offered in two variants, one without a camera and one with a WiFi FPV camera.
+Surely, for an extra $12, the fact that you can record the journey of your flights and also display the Eachine E33W’s live video feed on your smartphone is a nice feature.

-One of the biggest risk of purchasing RC toys from unknown brands is if something brakes and you need to repair it.
-Over the time Eachine proved to offer great after sale support through spare parts availability.
+One of the biggest risks of purchasing RC toys from unknown brands is if something breaks and you need to repair it.
+Over the time Eachine proved to offer great after-sale support through spare parts availability.

 Eachine E33W quadcopter review